Flooring and Integrated Systems in Behavioral Health: Meeting the Challenges.

 Facility designers are first challenged with determining the requirements of flooring and other finishes based on the nature of the patient population: Is a softer, cushioned floor the best option, or is durability the overriding objective, while still trying to maximize comfort and safety?
 We understand that some degree of durability will be sacrificed when softer or cushioned floors are installed.

-Durability attributes in a flooring system that can directly affect Clinical, Operational, and Business outcomes in a BH space include aspects such as surface density, weld integrity, scratch resistance, pliability, and integration to wall systems.
+Durability attributes in a flooring or integrated floor / wall system that can directly affect Clinical, Operational, and Business outcomes in a BH space include aspects such as surface density, weld integrity, scratch resistance, and overall pick-resistance.
 Behavioral Health spaces are more susceptible to damage after installation.

 Durability in resilient floor coverings can involve a variety of different concerns.
-The “science” with which a product is made (number of fillers and binders, for instance) can impact many features.
+The “science” with which a product is made (amount of filler and binder material vs. pure vinyl, for instance) can impact various performance attributes.
 Independent testing by credible 3rd parties supports Evidence Based Design principles and should be referenced whenever possible.

-Third party testing and verification by an organization such as Steris, ASTM, and ISO can determine that a surface is resistant to any of the active ingredients used in Disinfectants as well as any staining agents typically found in acute healthcare environments.
+verification by an organization such as Steris, ASTM, and ISO can determine that a surface is resistant to any of the active ingredients used in disinfectants as well as any staining agents typically found in acute healthcare environments.
 Surface Density also can affect aspects such as puncture resistance.

 This product makeup also directly affects Weld Integrity.
 Breaking welds are a major concern in BH applications and other Acute care applications such as Operating Rooms.
 Strength of welds can be verified by 3rd party testing such as ISO 10581, and EN 684 to determine best-in-class performance.